NyKepler/BINP52_CNA_Framework/README.md

 - `solution_stat.R` was used to analyze the solution outputs from *Part I Solutions*.
 - `get_solutions_samptab.R` was used to generate the input sample sheet containing selected bin sizes for *Part II Signatures*.
 - `select_tab.R` was used to extract the signature-by-component definition matrix for pan-cancer CIN signatures from the reference files they provided.
 We have stored the definition matrix as `resources/PanCan.xlsx` as well as `resources/PanCan_def.rds`.
+- `correct_ref_chr.sh` was used to modify the chromosome names in the reference files provided by Battenberg to fit in our data.

 ## 2. Operation guide